Ph.D. (Harvard University, History of Science)

 email : email@example.com

-Michelle Murphy is a feminist technoscience studies scholar and historian of the recent past who theorizes and researches about the politics of technoscience; sexed,raced, and queer life; environmental politics; biopolitics and necropolitics; and critiques of capitalism particularly in contemporary, cold war, and postcolonial conjunctures associated with the United States.
-She is co-organizer of Technoscience Salon and Director of the Technoscience Research Unit.
+Michelle Murphy is a feminist technoscience studies scholar and historian of the recent past who theorizes and researches about the politics of technoscience; decolonial approaches to environmental justice; sexed,raced, and queer life; reproductive justice; infrastructures; and critiques of racial capitalism and particularly in contemporary, settler colonial, cold war, and postcolonial conjunctures associated with Canada and United States.
+She is co-organizer of Technoscience Salon and Director of the Technoscience Research Unit, which is a lab and home for social justice and decolonial approaches to Science and Technology Studies.
+She is urban Métis from Winnipeg.

 For a more details please visit her homepage: technopolitics.wordpress.com